 Stinging Insect Control

-Reasons To Call For Bees, Wasps and Hornets:
+Reasons To Call For Bees, Wasps, and Hornets

-- Displayed aggression and incidents of being stung.
+- Incidents of being stung.

 - Shared occupancy with people that are allergic to bee stings.